ivandavidov/minimal-linux-script/README.md

     cp arch/x86/boot/image.iso ../../../minimal_linux_live.iso
     cd ../../..

-Note that this produces very small live Linux OS with almost no useful functionality (apart from working shell) and no proper network support.
-The network support has been handled properly in the [Minimal Linux Live](http://github.com/ivandavidov/minimal) project which is extensively documented and more feature rich, yet still produces very small live Linux ISO image.
+Note that this produces very small live Linux OS with working shell and no proper network support.
+The network support has been implemented properly in the [Minimal Linux Live](http://github.com/ivandavidov/minimal) project which is extensively documented and more feature rich, yet still produces very small live Linux ISO image.